thevpc/nuts/README.md

 wget http://thevpc.net/nuts.jar -O nuts.jar
 ```

 Then you must run, in a terminal, the following command.
-This will install or update nuts bootstrap binaries.

 ```
 java -jar nuts.jar -Zy -r=dev
 ```

 That’s it, now you must relaunch the terminal window (close the terminal and start it again).